 Review summary: Canon 20D vs 6D

 So how do things add up?
 Is there a clear favorite between the Canon 20D and the Canon 6D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 20D: